AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 #### On-premises

-Use this method for installing the Catalog Service extension for an on-premises instance.
+Use this method for installing the [!DNL Catalog Service] extension for an on-premises instance.

 1. Open the `<Commerce_root>/composer.json` file in a text editor and update the require section as follows: